 #3.
 Should you declutter items by category or location?

 The KonMari method is famous for advocating decluttering by category.

 While decluttering by category definitely makes sense for certain items, like books, clothing, and papers, at times decluttering your home by location is much easier in practice.

 Here are some of the areas to tackle by location, rather than category:

 - Bath and laundry

 Do save sentimental items for last — and have some tissues present while you tackle them.
 You will be feeling all the feels.

 ✨ Ready to live more minimally?
-Sign up to take this epic 30-day Minimalism Challenge!✨
+Take the 30-day Minimalism Challenge! ✨

 #4.
 How to decide what to keep